 - Now, switch to the program settings tab.

 - Navigate the Whisper Mode Option.

 - Now adjust your frame rate according to your screen.

 After that, check the FPS drop when the Laptop is plugged in.

 Method 3: Check your Charger

 If there is an issue with your charger, then it is causing the Laptop FPS to drop while plugged in.
 If you think there is a problem with the charger, you should try another charger.
-If the FPS doesn’t drop by using another charger, then you should replace the first charger.
+You should replace the first charger if the FPS doesn’t drop by using another charger.

 Method 4: Clear Cache the Background running Apps

 Many apps keep running in the background of the Laptop.
 Due to this, there may be an FPS drop in the Laptop while the Laptop plugged in.
 So, you can fix the issue by clearing the cache or uninstalling the background running apps.
 By doing this, there is a chance that your Laptop doesn’t drop FPS when the Laptop is plugged in.